domenicw/FizzBuzz/README.md

 This project includes the app, as well as unit tests and ui tests.

 Inspiration is taken from [here](https://medium.com/@ynzc/getting-started-with-tdd-in-swift-2fab3e07204b) (TDD tutorial by Yvette).

+## Teach yourself

+Feel free to use this code to teach yourself test driven development (TDD).
+Use the [tutorial by Yvette](https://medium.com/@ynzc/getting-started-with-tdd-in-swift-2fab3e07204b) and my code to get a feel for how TDD works and how you can incorporate it into your own projects.
+Have fun.